cwRichardKim/RKCardView/README.md

 ![Example](http://i.imgur.com/YVaSExwl.png)

 ##Standard Template:
 This is what you get.
-It starts with 2 defaukt example photos (of me)
+It starts with 2 default example photos (of me)

 ![template](http://i.imgur.com/shA68PXl.png)